Skip to content

 • The respective string delimiter itself, so \", \', or \`, depending on the delimiter you're using.

-• However, it's advised you use delimiters that don't clash with with the contents of your string, if possible.
+• However, it's advised you use delimiters that don't clash with the contents of your string, if possible.

 Raw Strings